 Australia's annual leave provisions are guaranteed through the Australian Fair Pay and Conditions Standard.
 For most employees, the Standard sets a minimum paid annual leave of one-thirteenth of time worked in each four-week period.
 (In practice, this becomes four weeks of paid leave per year for employees who work 38-hour weeks.)
 Two significant exceptions to this general rule exist: casual and continuous shift workers.
 Casual workers are exempted from the standard but receive a "casual loading" in addition to their usual salary to compensate for lost time (usually an additional 20 percent of their salary).
-The Australian Bureau of Statistics reports that 27 percent of all Australian workers are casual, but this figure drops to 23 percent if owner managers are removed from the category.
 On the other end of the spectrum, continuous shift workers receive additional paid leave of 1/52 of time worked, or 25 percent more than other employees.
-Finally, in addition to paid annual leave, workers are guaranteed at least seven paid holidays: January 1 (New Year's Day), January 26 (Australia Day), Good Friday, Easter Monday, April 25 (Anzac Day), December 25 (Christmas), and December 26 (Boxing Day).
+Finally, in addition to paid annual leave, workers are guaranteed at least seven paid public holidays: New Year's Day, January 26 (Australia Day), Good Friday, Easter Monday, April 25 (Anzac Day), Christmas, and December 26.

-Under certain circumstances, employees may voluntarily work instead of taking annual and holiday leave.
+Under certain circumstances, employees may voluntarily work instead of taking annual and public holiday leave.
 Where workplace contracts allow it, annual leave can be "cashed out" in exchange for the additional pay the employee would have received during leave.
 However, employees may only cash out of a limited amount of their leave: up to 1/26 of their annual hours (or two weeks per year in the case of employees who work 38-hour weeks).
-Employers are prohibited from requiring workers to cash out of vacation time, or from exerting undue pressure on employees in their decisions regarding whether to take all of their allotted paid leave.
+Employers are prohibited from requiring workers to cash out of paid-leave time, or from exerting undue pressure on employees in their decisions regarding whether to take all of their allotted paid leave.
 However, employers may require employees to take up to one-fourth of their accumulated leave if they have not used any over a two-year period.
-Employers can request, but not require, that employees work on holidays.
-In lieu of the holiday, employees receive an additional paid day off, and 150 percent of their usual wage for the hours worked on the public holiday (although some contracts may alter this allowance).2
+Employers can request, but not require, that employees work on public holidays.
+In lieu of the public holiday, employees receive an additional paid day off, and 150 percent of their usual wage for the hours worked on the public holiday (although some contracts may alter this allowance).